-People who have been arrested—particularly those who haven't bailed out of jail or been released on their own recognizance—want to know when they'll get in front of a judge.
-They want to know the charges they face, whether they can get out of custody, and whatever else about the criminal process they can glean from that first court appearance.
+People who have been arrested—particularly those who haven't bailed out of jail or been released on their own recognizance ("O.R.")—want to know when they'll get in front of a judge.
+They want to know the charges they face, whether they can get out of custody (jail), and whatever else about the criminal process they can glean from that first court appearance.

-Many states refer to the first appearance as "arraignment," while others use terms like "initial appearance.”
+Many states refer to the first appearance as "arraignment," while others use terms like "initial appearance."
+Some states will have both an initial appearance and arraignment depending on the circumstances.
 No matter how they describe it, they all prohibit law enforcement agencies from confining suspects indefinitely, without judicial oversight.

-Some states combine "probable cause determinations" with the initial court appearance.
-That’s because, for law enforcement to keep a suspect in custody pursuant to a warrantless arrest, the Fourth Amendment requires a judicial determination of probable cause.
-(Most arrests are warrantless.)
-If the court doesn't find probable cause to believe the defendant committed the crime—a rare occurrence—then it must order the defendant's release.
-(County of Riverside v.
-McLaughlin, 500 U.S. 44 (1991).)
+Some states combine "probable cause determinations" with the arraignment.
+A probable cause hearing is basically a judicial check on law enforcement's authority to keep a suspect in custody.
+If the court doesn't find probable cause (sufficient grounds) to believe the defendant committed the crime—a rare occurrence—it must order the defendant's release.

 In practice, government agents have a bit of slack—as long as they make a conscientious effort to get a suspect in front of a judge quickly, they're probably in the clear.
 And even an illegal delay in bringing a defendant to court probably won't invalidate a subsequent conviction unless the delay somehow contributed to it.
-(Morse v.
+(U.S. v.
+Chavez, 705 F.3d 381 (8th Cir.
+2013); Morse v.
 U.S., 256 F.2d 280 (5th Cir.
-1958), United States v.
-Chavez, 705 F.3d 381 (8th Cir.
-2013).)
+1958).)